South Road Properties: Cebu–Cordova Link Expressway

 The Cebu–Cordova Link Expressway (CCLEX) connects the municipality of Cordova on Mactan Island and Cebu City through the Cebu South Coastal Road.
 The CCLEX is the third bridge linking mainland Cebu and Mactan Island.
 It is the first toll expressway in the Philippines outside Luzon and, at 8.9 km long, is also the longest sea-crossing bridge in the Philippines, surpassing the San Juanico Bridge.
-It opened on April 2022.
+It opened in April 2022.

 South Road Properties Tunnel

 The SRP Tunnel is a two-way, four-lane 0.97 km dual carriageway, and is the first road tunnel in the Philippines.
 It began construction in 2006 and was inaugurated in 2010.
 Much like the SRP, it was financed by a loan from the Japan Bank for International Cooperation.
 The tunnel goes under Plaza Independencia and Fort San Pedro and connects the SRP to the North Reclamation Area through the Sergio "Serging" Osmeña Jr. Boulevard.
 It is a joint construction of the Cebu City and Japan governments.
+As of August 2024, CCTO and ZLREJ Trading and Construction reported that the southbound lane’s light source repair is almost finished and the tunnel rehabilitation is expected to be completed before the Sinulog 2025.